San Diego Metro Magazine | Archive

 Star Hughes is a director at Hughes Marino, the largest tenant representation company in San Diego.
 A San Diego native, Star specializes in downtown San Diego real estate.
 Star earned her Masters of Business Administration at University of San Diego, where she was the first and youngest full-time MBA student to complete the two-year program in one year, at the age of twenty-one.
 Star graduated from University of San Diego with her Bachelor of Business Administration at the age of nineteen after completing her undergraduate degree in two years with a 4.0 overall GPA and highest academic average in the graduating class.

-Tucker Hughes is an Associate of Hughes Marino where he specializes in tenant representation throughout San Diego.
+Tucker Hughes is a director at Hughes Marino where he specializes in tenant representation throughout San Diego.
 A native San Diegan, Tucker is a member of one of the most experienced and respected commercial real estate teams in San Diego, contributing to his ability to provide the best service to his clients.
 Tucker graduated from the University of San Diego magna cum laude with his Bachelor of Business Administration and is currently pursuing his Master of Science in Real Estate also from the University of San Diego.